- completed projects

 Riviera Magazine, September 2011 - "Now & Zen", pages 156-161

-My approach to architecture is based on the concept of "Romantic Modernism" where I reference and incorporate elements of the past while celebrating the simplicity and minimalism of modern architecture.
+My approach to design is based on the concept of "Romantic Modernism" where I reference and incorporate elements of the past while celebrating the simplicity and minimalism of modern design.
 Materials such as stone, wood and steel are allowed to age in a natural and maintenance-free manner and then placed in the context of simple and clean modern space.
-With this dual approach to architecture my residences achieve a warmth and character of traditional architecture combined with the excitement of modern architecture.
+With this dual approach to design my residences achieve a warmth and character of traditional design combined with the excitement of modernism.

 I am personally involved with every aspect of the home.
 Once I have finished the plans, my job has just begun.
 Over the course of construction I involve myself with every aspect of the design.
 During this time I am able to address the thousands of big and small questions that arise, ensuring the execution of the design and the success of the project.

 Straight out of architecture school in New Zealand I moved to Southern California and started up my practice in Orange County in 1984.
 For the first 12 years I designed traditional homes giving me the experience I now incorporate into my unique style of design.
 A modernist by nature, I have spent the last 19 years integrating my experience with traditional design and my love of modernism into my Romantic Modernist style of design.